 Other Chicken Soups from Around the World

+If you would like to explore other countries' versions of chicken soup, there are plenty of interesting and flavorful recipes to choose from.
 A Thai chicken and vegetable soup bring together the flavors of garlic, ginger, lime juice, and coconut milk, making for a rich and comforting soup.
 The avocado, tomato, and onion in Mexican chicken soup add color and texture while the squeeze of lime juice offers a refreshing finishing touch.
 And kotosoupa, Greek chicken soup, is somewhat similar to a traditional soup with the addition of potatoes, diced tomatoes, and orzo while the country's popular avgolemono, or Greek egg-lemon chicken soup, uses eggs to thicken the broth and lemon zest to brighten the dish.

-Chicken Broth Versus Chicken Stock
+Chicken Broth vs. Chicken Stock

 Sometimes it seems these terms may be used interchangeably, but chicken broth and chicken stock are actually very different.
 Chicken broth is made from chicken meat while the stock is made from the chicken bones.
 As a result, the chicken stock has a richer flavor due to the gelatin being released from the bones while they simmer for a long period of time.
 You don't want to substitute chicken stock for broth in most recipes.
 For example, chicken soup calls for broth because you don't want the richness of stock to take over.
 However, if a recipe lists chicken stock and you only have broth, you can add some more flavor by simmering the broth along with vegetables like carrots, onion, celery, leeks, herbs, and garlic.